LIVING IN ASIA

 Local and regional airlines operating in the Lao PDR

 Lao Airlines (formerly Lao Aviation) is the National Carrier and provides local and inter-regional services.
-International flights operate between Vientiane or Luang Prabang and Thailand (Bangkok and Chiangmai), Cambodia, Vietnam, China (Kunming) and
+International flights operate between Vientiane or Luang Prabang and Thailand (Bangkok and Chiangmai), Cambodia, Vietnam and China.

 Phongsavanh Airlines is a subsidiary of the Lao Phongsavanh Group conglomerate, operating in the telecommunications, trading, timber, hospitality, telecommunications, banking, airlines and security products sectors.
 They currently operate a 19-seat aircraft to Xayaboury, Huaphan and Phongsaly, but will take delivery in 2012 of three Russian Sukhoi 98-seat jets to be used for regional services.